 Genki is a much more thorough look at Japanese and takes time to digest and internalize.

 Genki is work.
-It can be really fun, but it does effort and regular review.
+Yes, it can be fun, but it requires effort & regular review.

 Well, that’s a tough question for me to be a objective about, but this being a review and all…screw it!

 If I had to pit Genki against any other popular textbook/software out there, from Pimsleur, to Japanese for Busy People, to Rosetta Stone, or anything in between, here’s what I say:

 As an intro to Japanese Genki One would beat or provide serious competition for even the best beginner textbooks on market today.
 It’s a solid course that delivers.